sniporbob/PiRaTN/README.md

 # PiRaTN
 Services, timers, and configuration for Pi Radio TNC Network.

+# Experimental TCP Branch - !!CONFIG & SERVICE FILES NOT UPLOADED YET!!
+This is a slightly more complex setup.
+Understanding of IP addresses and netmasks is highly recommended.
+Full support is *unconfirmed* thanks to a mysterious closed tcp port on one of my android devices, however not counting that issue it is suspected that this setup is fully functional.

-This setup will allow position updates, broadcast map markers, and geochat messages to be sent over radio.
+This setup will allow all features of ATAK to be sent over radio.
+Be aware that nearly all features utilizing the "send" button require fast radios.
+A VHF/UHF radio running AFSK 1200 will only be fast enough for "broadcast" messages and not anything utilizing the "send" button.
 A crude ascii diagram of the network is:

     (ATAK) <--wifi--> (Pi Zero W + VHF/UHF Radio) <--RF Signal--> (VHF/UHF Radio + Pi Zero W) <--wifi--> (ATAK)